 Organizational size and structure

-The argument of CSM vs PRINCE2 certification is not which one is better, rather which one aligns with your professional objectives and your working environment.
+The argument of CSM vs PRINCE2 certification is not which one is better, but rather which one aligns with your professional objectives and your working environment.
 From my experience implementing both methodologies, I offer the following recommendations:

 What is the next step in your career as a project manager?
 Whatever you decide, be it CSM, PRINCE2, or both in the future, adopting a structured approach to method training will be beneficial for you at every stage of your career.